signs a narcissist is cheating

 Ever feel like you’ve been beating your head against the wall trying to “teach” the narcissist the basics of being good and decent, or worse, how to be an adult?

 There’s a reason for that, too.
-While they may be successful at their jobs and have all the people in town fooled, narcissists are stuck in a state of arrested development.
+While they may be successful at their jobs and have all the people in town fooled, narcissists cannot attach to or bond with other people due to neurological deficits, including a lack of empathy.
+They share similar brain structure and function with psychopaths.
 This explains the constant lying and conning, not to mention their thrill-seeking through numerous sexual conquests, putting you at risk of contracting STDs!

-Narcissists never developed the ability to form a healthy attachment or bond with anyone.
-This partly explains their constant cheating, but another reason they cheat so much is that it’s a form of entertainment for them and is also why many of them are sexually deviant.
-They need constant excitement to fill their black hole of emptiness.
-It also gives them a sense of power when they successfully conquer those whom they have been in pursuit of–which may consist of both genders.
+Narcissists’ brains contain deficits and impairments from the beginning that alter the way they perceive themselves and others.
+This partly explains their constant cheating because they fully believe they are entitled.
+Another reason they cheat so much is that it’s a form of entertainment for them, and that is also why many of them are sexually deviant.
+They need constant excitement to ease their eternal boredom.
+It also gives them a sense of power when they successfully conquer those they have been in pursuit of–which may consist of both genders.

 What to Do

-It’s extremely difficult to watch the person you’ve shared your life with triangulating you and flaunting new partners under your nose.
+It’s tough to watch the person you’ve shared your life with triangulating you and flaunting new partners under your nose.

-The bad news is that there’s really nothing you can do to make it stop.
-They may go about pretending that they want a fresh start, but it’s only another charade.
-You can go to counseling with them, lose weight, gain weight, change your hair or wardrobe-and even learn fifteen languages-but it won’t save the relationship.
+The bad news is that you can do nothing to make it stop.
+They may pretend they want a fresh start, but it’s only another charade.
+You can go to counseling with them, lose weight, gain weight, change your hair or wardrobe, and even learn fifteen languages, but it won’t save the relationship.
 It would only be a matter of time before you found more evidence of their infidelities.

 Sharing is caring